Operationalizing VaaS Starts With ‘Why’

 VaaS requires a more holistic effort where the vendor and customer jointly share the responsibility for achieving value throughout the product lifecycle.
 This partnership approach is still relatively new for both customers and vendors, and it can be a challenge.

 Vendors must lead the way by developing a scalable, repeatable framework for operationalizing the delivery of VaaS throughout all phases of the engagement—discovery, implementation and optimization.
-This framework is something we were working on at Coupa even before our CEO Rob Bernshteyn first articulated the concept of VaaS.
+This framework for optimal vendor management software is something we were working on at Coupa even before our CEO Rob Bernshteyn first articulated the concept of VaaS.

 Feature discovery vs. value discovery